 Whisky is an alcoholic beverage distilled from fermented grain mash.
-It is matured in wooden casks for a minimum of 3 years.
+It is matured in wooden casks for a minimum of 3 years, before it can legally be called Scotch.
 The word Whisky is taken from the Gaelic name for "Water", hence where the phrase "Water of Life" was born from.
 Whisky was first distilled by Irish Monks in the 15th century, so the record books say, but it is believed that it was around way before that!

 How Whisky is Made

 Traditionally made from just barley, yeast and stream water.
 Scotch Whisky typically takes just over 3 weeks to produce, though must be given at least 3 years to mature, which is a process that usually takes place in oak barrels and often in barrels previously used for sherry.
 The full process is as follows: -

 Stage 1: Malting

 Barley grain is soaked in water and spread over the malting floor.
 Turned regularly, the grains germinate.
 Germination stimulates the production of enzymes, turning the starches into fermentable sugars.

 Stage 2: Drying of the Barley

 This brings to an end the germination process, the drying out is done over a peat fire in a malt kiln.